While there are literally thousands of ingredients we avoid, here a short list of ingredients we avoid in our formulations,

 Sodium Lauryl Sulfate: (SLS) is a harsh (caustic) detergent, also known as a surfactant, which breaks down the surface tension of water.
 It can actually damage the outer layer of the skin, the stratum corium, causing dryness, roughness, scaliness, fissuring, loss of flexibility and reduction of the barrier damage to the moisture retaining ability of the cellular level resulting in water loss and loss of water binding ability.

 Talc: This is a mineral and is closely related to the potent carcinogen asbestos.
-Talc particles have shown up in the ovaries and lungs of cancer victims.
 A strong link exists between frequent use of talc in the female genital area and ovarian cancer.
 Talc poses a strong risk when exposed to the lungs.
 Talc miners have shown higher rates of cancer and other respiratory illnesses from exposure.
 A 1993 national toxicology report found cosmetic grade talc, without any asbestos-like fibers, caused tumors in animal subjects.
-Cosmetic-grade talc is not regulated by the government.

 Sources: The American Academy of Dermatologists, Inc. Jan 1991; Agency for Toxic Substances and Disease Registry (ATSDR), 1996; Atlanta, GA; US Department of Health and Human Services, Public Health Service; Derm.
 Beruf Umwelt July/Aug 1998; Cosmetic Science, C. Prottey, 1978.